 You can sometimes teach a child a bit earlier by sparking an interest in potty training (using rewards, fancy new pants, the joy of being ‘big’ etc) when they obviously have control and knowledge over their bowels and bladder, but not always.

-You can never potty train a child that has no control or knowledge of their bladder and bowels.
+You can never potty train a child that has no control of or prior knowledge of their bladder and bowel movements.

 There are clues as to whether your child is aware that they are weeing or pooping.
 They may notice after the event and ask you to change a nappy.
-They may hide to poo.
 They may become distracted and stop talking while they poop.
 But these are not always signs that they know it’s coming, or that they can stop it happening and wait, even for a few seconds!

-So, if you think they are showing some signs you can give potty training a go.
+If you think your little one is showing some signs you can give potty training a go.
 If it doesn’t work in a week my own opinion is give it a rest and try again in a couple of months.

 Tips to potty/toilet train/teaching